-- 48. (1) The SRC exercises its functions and powers subject to the authority of Council. - (2) The SRC represents the interests of the student community at - - (a) Council; - (b) other institutional structures of the University; and - (c) national and international student bodies. - (3) The SRC is a representative body that takes decisions regarding - (a) the interests of the student community; and - (b) the administrative activities required to serve these interests.
+- 48. (1) The SRC exercises its functions and powers subject to the authority of Council. - (2) The SRC represents the interests of the student community at - - (a) Council by the election of members under par 12(1)(f); - (b) other institutional structures of the University; and - (c) national and international student bodies. - (3) The SRC is a representative body that takes decisions regarding - (a) the interests of the student community; and - (b) the administrative activities required to serve these interests.